Thirteen Lives: Production

-It had been announced in April 2020 that Ron Howard was to direct the film, with William Nicholson writing the screenplay.
-Metro-Goldwyn-Mayer would acquire the rights to the film the next month.
+It was announced in April 2020 that Ron Howard was to direct the film, with William Nicholson writing the screenplay.
+Metro-Goldwyn-Mayer acquired the rights to the film the following month.
 In March 2021, Viggo Mortensen, Colin Farrell and Joel Edgerton were among the cast announced to star in the film.
-Filming began on March 29, 2021, in Australia.
-It was also shot in Thailand.
+Filming began on March 29, 2021, mostly done in Queensland with the support of Queensland and Gold Coast governments.
+Scenes depicting Chiang Rai Province were shot at lush tropical tree-lined roads, hotels and golf courses across Mudgeeraba, Yatala, Numinbah Valley and Carrara in Queensland.
+Two warehouses in Yatala were sourced for the production offices, as well as the construction of a custom-built water tank and cave interiors.
+The hospital scene was filmed at Griffith University Logan Campus.

 The film's original score was composed by Benjamin Wallfisch.
+When Howard approached his usual collaborator Hans Zimmer for the score, the latter strongly recommended his protégé Benjamin Wallfisch for the job.
+Wallfisch had a 20-minute suite ready before Howard had started shooting in Thailand.

 Release

-Thirteen Lives was released by United Artists Releasing in select theaters on July 29, 2022, before streaming on Amazon Prime Video on August 5.
-The film was originally scheduled for a fully theatrical release by United Artists Releasing on April 15, 2022, and was then postponed to November 18 in response to the best test scores in MGM's history.
+Thirteen Lives was released by United Artists Releasing in select theaters in the United States on July 29, 2022, before streaming on Amazon Prime Video on August 5.
+The film was originally scheduled for a fully theatrical release by United Artists Releasing on April 15, 2022, and was then postponed to November 18 (to contend during awards season) in response to the best test scores in MGM's history.
 In May 2022, however, the film was brought to its current release date due to Amazon's acquisition of MGM in March.

-Music

-When Howard approached his usual collaborator Hans Zimmer for the score, the latter strongly recommended his protege Benjamin Wallfisch for the job.
-Wallfisch had a 20-minute suite ready before Howard had started shooting in Thailand.
+Mortensen criticized the decision, given the film was considered an awards contender, and said, "I think Amazon could certainly have respected the deal, as they said they were going to, and released it widely in theaters and let it have its run.
+But they figured it would be more cost-effective if they didn't have to bother with spending money on promoting it and putting in theaters, and sharing that money with theaters, frankly.
+That's what it comes down to.
+To me, it's greed."

 Reception

-On the review aggregator website Rotten Tomatoes, the film has an approval rating of 86% based on 178 reviews, with an average rating of 7.3/10.
+On the review aggregator website Rotten Tomatoes, the film has an approval rating of 85% based on 182 reviews, with an average rating of 7.3/10.
 The website's consensus reads, "Steadily helmed by director Ron Howard, Thirteen Lives offers an incomplete but still gripping dramatization of an incredible true story."
 On Metacritic, the film has a weighted average score of 66 out of 100 based on 40 critics, indicating "generally favorable reviews".